For the Purrbabies

 Paw frostbite requires immediate care and intervention.
 Most cases are mild and may only cause minor cosmetic damage, but frostbite is still a medical emergency and should always be evaluated by a veterinarian to prevent long-term damage.

-That said, if you suspect your dog is suffering from paw frostbite, here are several fast and necessary steps to take action:
+That said, if you suspect your dog is suffering from paw frostbite, here are several fast and necessary steps to take:

 👉 Don’t use lotions, ointments, or other products meant for humans!

-🚨 Depending on the extent of the frostbite, it may require antibiotics, intravenous fluids, or in extreme cases, shock therapy and/or amputation.
+🚨 Depending on the extent of the frostbite, antibiotics, intravenous fluids, or in extreme cases, shock therapy and/or amputation may be required.

 The easiest way to avoid frostbite is to limit outdoor activities with your pup when weather conditions are at their wintery worst.
 A good rule of thumb is: if it feels too cold outside for you, it’s too cold outside for your pup.